-Occasionally, breast fed babies can react to milk and soya proteins transferred in breast milk from the mother's diet.
-If your baby reacts to your breast milk, you may be advised to avoid milk (dairy) and soya products whilst breastfeeding.
+Occasionally, breast fed babies can react to milk proteins transferred in breast milk from the mother's diet.
+If your baby reacts to your breast milk, you may be advised to avoid milk (dairy) whilst breastfeeding.
 This is usually done as a trial for between 2 to 6 weeks to see if your baby's symptoms improve.
 If they do not, and you were following the diet strictly, you can return to your normal diet.